CBICA/GLISTR/README.md

 <ul><li>GLISTR version 3.1.0 with FSL version 5.0.10</li></ul>

 See <a href="https://github.com/CBICA/GLISTR/wiki">GLISTR Wiki</a> for detailed usage instructions and important notes regarding the GLISTR image.

+In this repository, there exists the binaries of FSL 4.1.5.
+Full source code is included, unaltered.
+Original licesences are included via LICENCE and within doc/fsl/licence.html.
+This software is to be used for non-commercial use only.